'Wolf-like' creature puzzles US experts

-'Wolf-like' creature shot on Montana ranch puzzles experts
+'Wolf-like' creature shot near Montana ranch puzzles experts

 US wildlife experts are baffled by a "wolf-like" animal that was killed by a Montana farmer.